Costa Rican cuisine: Beverages

 Coffee, already one of the largest exports of Costa Rica, is offered in nearly every restaurant and household in the country.
 Served black or with milk (known as café con leche), it is generally strong and of high quality.
-It is traditionally brewed at home in a chorreador.
+Costa Rica has a strong coffee culture, and the beverage is consumed daily by most Costa Ricans.
+It is usually served with breakfast, in the afternoon, and ocassionaly after dinner.
+Coffee in Costa Rica is traditionally drip coffee brewed in a chorreador, but comercial machines and espresso are increasingly becoming more popular outside the home.

 Agua dulce is a common Tico drink, made of tapa de dulce (raw cane sugar, also called panela) dissolved in hot water.
 This drink is particularly common in the cooler highlands and surrounding mountains of the country.

 Frescos and batidos are drinks made from fresh fruit and milk or water.
 Among the fruits used are papaya, mango, watermelon, cantaloupe, pineapple, strawberry, blackberry, banana, carrot, tamarind, guanábana and cas, a sour fruit native to Central America.
-Horchata, the cornmeal and cinnamon drink that originated in Spain, can be found in the northwestern Guanacaste Province.
+A variant of Horchata (a drink that originated in Spain) can be found in the northwestern Guanacaste Province, where it is made with cornmeal and cinnamon.
 A holiday beverage of homemade ginger beer is found on the Caribbean side of the country, and is sometimes mixed with wine.

 Refrescos is the local name for bottled soft drinks, which are widely sold.
 Most common brands are available, although in rural areas, vendors sometimes sell soft drinks in plastic bags, which are cheaper than cans or bottles.

 Agua de pipa is a green coconut with a straw to drink the water found inside.
 Vendors, called piperos, typically walk around selling green coconuts in touristy areas, and when one is purchased, the vendor chops off the top with a machete and puts a straw into it.